 If your UTV is brand new, it’s a good idea to use it for a while before discarding it as too noisy.
 Why?
 Because many new UTV owners experience their machines becoming noticeably quieter after the initial service and continuing to improve afterward.

-There are small imperfections in the metal gears, engine components, and other moving parts that need to wear down on most bikes.
-This is completely normal; the bike needs some mileage to smoothen things out.
+Most bikes have minor imperfections in their metal gears, engine components, and other moving parts that require some wear over time.
+This is a normal process; the bike needs some mileage to smooth things out.

 The small metal filings that wear down will be washed away with the oil and trapped on a magnet, often placed on the oil drain plug’s tip.